dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/user_agent_device_data_enrichment.md

    [Transformers](../../general-usage/resource#process-resources-with-dlttransformer) are used to process a resource and are ideal for post-load data transformations in a pipeline, compatible with tools like `dbt`, the `dlt SQL client`, or Pandas for intricate data manipulation.

    Conversely, `add_map` is used to customize a resource and applies transformations at an item level within a resource.
 It's useful for tasks like anonymizing individual data records.
-More on this can be found under [Customize resources](../../general-usage/resource#customize-resources) in the documentation.
+More on this can be found under [customize resources](../../general-usage/resource#customize-resources) in the documentation.

 1. Here, we create the pipeline and use the `add_map` functionality: